bellflight/AVR-PX4-Firmware/README.md

 [![Build PX4/Pymavlink](https://github.com/bellflight/AVR-PX4-Firmware/actions/workflows/build.yml/badge.svg)](https://github.com/bellflight/AVR-PX4-Firmware/actions/workflows/build.yml)

 This repository produces builds of [PX4](https://px4.io/) with the patches required for Bell AVR HIL GPS, along with modified versions of [Pymavlink](https://github.com/ardupilot/pymavlink).

 ## Usage

-*This repository needs to be used inside of a DevContainer.*
+**This repository needs to be used inside of a DevContainer.**

 When using VS Code, accept the "Clone in Volume" Devcontainer prompt.
-For Windows users, this will signficantly improve disk I/O and compile times.
+For Windows users, this will significantly improve disk I/O and compile times.

 ![](images/devcontainer-prompt.png)